 Originally built in 2014, the first Tucker House was destroyed in the 2015 Christmas Day Bushfire.
 It was rebuilt with love and care in 2016.

-Tucker House was named for Elvie Tucker, grandmother co-owner Chris, who purchased land in Wye River in the 1950s, and whose husband Bernie lived here until the 1980s.
+Tucker House was named for Elvie Tucker, a Narungga woman and grandmother of co-owner Chris, who purchased land in Wye River in the 1950s, and whose husband Bernie lived here until the 1980s.